Mac mini features third-generation Intel Core processors, faster integrated graphics, Thunderbolt and plenty of ports. Expect big things.

-Powerful 802.11n wireless technology is built into every Mac mini.6 It automatically locates your Wi-Fi network, so you can connect and start surfing the web, printing, and streaming your music wirelessly.
+The latest 802.11n wireless technology is built into every Mac mini.6 It automatically locates your Wi-Fi network, so you can connect and start surfing the web, printing and streaming your music wirelessly.
 Bluetooth wireless technology is also built in, so you can connect accessories such as a wireless keyboard and mouse.

 No screen is too big.

 It’s easy to connect Mac mini to the biggest screen in the house — your HDTV — courtesy of a built-in HDMI port.
-All it takes is one HDMI cable to start enjoying movies and TV shows from iTunes, surfing the web, and flipping through your photo library, all in brilliant HD.
+All it takes is one HDMI cable to start enjoying films and TV programmes from iTunes, surfing the web and flipping through your photo library, all in brilliant HD.
 There’s also a handy control that lets you adjust the output on Mac mini to fill even the biggest HDTV screen.
-And when you just want to listen to music, you can play your entire iTunes collection through your home entertainment center, or stream it to a set of speakers in any room via an AirPort Express Base Station.
+And when you just want to listen to music, you can play your entire iTunes collection through your home entertainment centre, or stream it to a set of speakers in any room via an AirPort Express Base Station.

 1GB = 1 billion bytes and 1TB = 1 trillion bytes; actual formatted capacity less.